metalsmith/metalsmith.io/src/index.md

   });
 </code></pre>

-We believe, that understanding the internal representation of files as Javascript objects is really key to fully grasp the concept of Metalsmith.
+We believe, that understanding the internal representation of files as JavaScript objects is really key to fully grasp the concept of Metalsmith.
 To see this, we look at what happens in the second example chain above:

 So, within the Markdown chain above after applying **`.use(markdown())`** the initial representation of the `my-file.md` becomes `my-file.html`...